ryanleek/TCP_SOCKET_ChatApp/README.md

 # SOCKET
-2020 socket programming introduction with python
+2020 Socket Programming Introduction With Python
 - learn how socket works with python
 - experience multi-threading
 - use tkinter to create GUI
+- create executable with Pyinstaller

+Executable file in dist folder.

 With help from...